PennyLaneAI/pennylane-cirq/README.rst

 Installation
 ============

-This plugin requires Python version 3.5 and above, as well as PennyLane and Cirq.
+This plugin requires Python version 3.6 or above, as well as PennyLane and Cirq.
 Installation of this plugin, as well as all dependencies, can be done using ``pip``:

 .. code-block:: bash

     $ pip install pennylane-cirq

-Alternatively, you can install PennyLane-Cirq from the `source code <https://github.com/XanaduAI/pennylane-cirq>`_ by navigating to the top directory and running:
+Alternatively, you can install PennyLane-Cirq from the `source code <https://github.com/XanaduAI/pennylane-cirq>`__ by navigating to the top directory and running:

 	$ python setup.py install